Categories

 We use the DuoLingo iPhone App to learn Spanish as a family (and as part of our boys’ homeschooling).

-The app is helpful if you’d like to learn to be conversational in Spanish, want to eventually immigrate to Baja Mexico, or if you’re going to stay in small towns along the way and navigate all of the local restaurants.
+The app is helpful for learning conversational Spanish, and for those who want to immigrate to Baja, Mexico eventually.
+If you plan to stay in small towns along the way and navigate all of the local restaurants, you’ll want to use DuoLingo to learn basic Spanish.

-For practical needs to get by RVing in the Baja, a few things will help you cover your bases.
+For practical needs to get by RVing in Baja, these few things will help you cover your bases.

 Using Google Translate App

-You can use the Google translate app set to ‘From English to Spanish.”
-This will do exactly what it says and translate whatever you speak into the app into writing, and then you can show your phone screen to whoever you’re speaking with.
+You can use the Google Translate app set to ‘From English to Spanish.’
+The app will do exactly that – translate whatever you speak into the app into writing, and then you can show your phone screen to whoever you’re speaking with.

-The Google Translate app is so well known in Baja that the person you’re talking to will then speak into the app in Spanish, so it translates back to English.
+The Google Translate app is so well known in Baja.
+You can expect to see the local person you’re talking to also speak into the app in Spanish, and translate what they are saying back to English for you to understand.

-This is our go-to if we can’t find the words – it’s easier than charades.
+This app is our go-to if we can’t find the words to say in Spanish – it’s easier than charades.

-You can also download Spanish for offline translation, so you’re not dependent on having a cell service when you need a translation while beach camping halfway down the Baja.
+You can also download Spanish for offline translation so that you are not dependent on having a cell signal when you need a translation while beach camping halfway down the Baja peninsula.

-We still like to know a bit of functional Spanish so we don’t have to pull out our phones when arriving at RV parks or when someone wanders by our RV selling fresh tamales.
+We prefer to know some basic Spanish so that we do not have to pull out our phones when arriving at RV parks or when someone wanders by our RV selling fresh tamales.

-We watched people pulling a big rig into a tiny village gas station, and I’m sure the last thing you want to do at that point is mess with your phone to translate “Fill up please.”
+We have watched people struggle to pull a big rig into a tiny village gas station.
+And I’m sure that the last thing they want to do after finally getting parked at the pump is fumble with their cell phone in order to translate, “Fill up please,” into Spanish.

 Here are a few Spanish Phrases that have helped our Baja RV Adventure go smoothly: